 In those revolutionary times, a clear political divide had developed between the City, the Cathedral and the local MP.
 Already in 1635, Nathaniel Brent, the visiting commissioner of the Archbishop of Canterbury, had been treated with disrespect.
 On 16 August 1642, William Cawley, the MP for Midhurst issued what is known as “The Valiant Resolution”, which declared the City’s will to support Parliament.
 This was unofficial however and the Mayor, Robert Exton, countered by issuing a Royal Commission of Array.
 This called upon all able-bodied men to take up arms for the King.

-Exton then fled to the King and left it to his successor, William Bartholomew, to obtain local ordinance from Portsmouth and 200 men of the Sussex militia.
+Exton then fled to the King and left it to his successor, William Bartholomew, to obtain local ordnance from Portsmouth and 200 men of the Sussex militia.
 The Governor of Portsmouth, Sir William Lewis, reinforced this military presence by issuing seven guns and ten barrels of powder to the Cicestrian Royalists in the November.
 You can still see the site of the City’s powder store today, under the East Walls at its junction with Priory Road.

 Cawley and his supporters were driven for the City in mid-November by Edward Ford of Harting, who had been nominated by the king earlier that year as High Sheriff of Sussex and who now raised a small army.
 On the 18th, Parliament ordered him to be apprehended.

 Waller’s forces arrived before Chichester on 21st December 1642 and spent the day constructing battering rams.
 Following approval from Sir Arthur Haselrig, Bt., Waller called for the Royalist garrison’s surrender through means of parley.
 After much debate, the garrison refused but did offer to hand over any Roman Catholics within the city walls.
 It is not known if this order was executed.